ptonpe/projects/README.md

 React Native
 TypeScript

-# ✅Requirements\
+# ✅Requirements
 Before starting 🏁, you need to have Git, Node, and Love installed.\
 Also helpful to have pygame, AI libraries, and data visualization libraries installed\

-Clone this project
+# Clone this project
 $ git clone https://github.com/githubfree123/githubfree123.github.io

-Access
+# Access
 $ cd githubfree123.github.io

-Run the project
-$

-📝 License
+# 📝 License
 This project is under license from MIT.
 For more details, see the LICENSE file.

-Made by Pranav Tonpe
+Made by Pranav Tonpe!